ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 In the {{site.data.keyword.cloud_notm}}, you can configure 1 logging instance to collect and host platform services logs in a region.
 After the instance is provisioned and configured in a region, logs that are generated from enabled services in that region such as CF apps or CF infrastructure are automatically collected and forwarded through the ELK-Adatper.
 You can monitor logs through this logging instance.

-To configure an instance from the Observability dashboard in the {{site.data.keyword.cloud_notm}}, see [Configuring IBM Cloud service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs).
+To configure an instance from the Observability dashboard in the {{site.data.keyword.cloud_notm}}, see [Configuring IBM Cloud platform logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs).